 Terra Foundation for American Art LogoHenry Luce Foundation Logo

-The Cranbrook Art Museum presentation is generously supported by the Gilbert Family Foundation and the George Francoeur Art Museum Exhibition Fund.
+The Cranbrook Art Museum presentation is generously supported by the Gilbert Family Foundation, the George Francoeur Art Museum Exhibition Fund, and Karen and Drew Bacon.

 Gilbert Family Foundation Logo